turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlesystem_api.rst

 ``sharedRenderContext`` (Optional)
     A :ref:`SharedRenderContext <sharedrendercontext>` object from which to allocate texture regions for particle states on the GPU.

-    If unspecified then a per-system set of textures and render targets will be created isntead and destroyed along with the system.
+    If unspecified then a per-system set of textures and render targets will be created instead and destroyed along with the system.
 Otherwise on destruction of the system the allocated region will be released back to the shared render context.

 .. index::
     pair: ParticleSystem; destroy